 Step 3: Bake and Enjoy

-Lastly, place the dish in the oven and bake at 425F for about 40-45 minutes tossing them every 15 minutes.
+Lastly, place the dish in the oven and bake at 425F for an estimate of 40-45 minutes tossing them every 15 minutes.
 The carrots are done when they are browned in some spots and are soft and cooked through.

 Remove from the oven and serve these maple glazed carrots warm.
-Enjoy!
+Garnish with fresh herbs and enjoy!

 Storage and reheating